Getting Started Guide

 - View details for each policy

-- Modify parameters
+- Modify settings

 - Delete an unused policy

-Replica View
+Replicas View

 The 'Replicas' tab displays all virtual machines currently being replicated: